mdmen/ext-manager/README.md

-# Simple extensions manager for Google Chrome
+# Simple extension manager for Google Chrome

 Just allows to turn on/off your extensions.
 Vanilla JavaScript without third-party libs.